Aachen sights for a day

-- Are suitable in summer Sandals good for a city tour.
+- Are suitable in summer Sandals are good for a city tour.

 - We always have one Travel Guide* and one map* for orientation.
 Further down in the text you will find Aachen travel guides that we recommend.

-- A City backpackBeing able to accommodate everything you need for the day will certainly serve you well.
+- The City backpackBeing able to accommodate everything you need for the day will certainly serve you well.

 - To capture your impressions, you should use yours Camera* .

 The Couven Museum - one of the Aachen sights with everyday history